jamesgarriss/narrative-reading-plan/README.md

 Adam sinned and broke his relationship with God.
 In his justice, God punished Adam; in his grace, he promised that there would be a descedent from Eve who would strike a fatal blow to the serpent who tempted Eve.
 Who would be that promised descendent?
 * [Gen 3](https://www.biblegateway.com/passage/?search=Gen+3&version=HCSB)
 ### Adam
 Would the promised one be Adam's son, Cain?
-No, instead, the effects of sin increased as murder and death enter the world.
+No, instead, the effects of sin appeared as murder and death enter the world.
 God, however, was faithful to his promise by giving Eve another son, Seth.
 * [Gen 4](https://www.biblegateway.com/passage/?search=Gen+4&version=HCSB)
 * [Gen 5:1-3](https://www.biblegateway.com/passage/?search=Gen+5%3A1-3&version=HCSB)
 ### Noah and the Flood